edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## View metadata information about database objects

-Cloudberry Database tracks various metadata information in its system catalogs about the objects stored in a database, such as tables, views, indexes and so on, as well as global objects such as roles and tablespaces.
+Apache Cloudberry tracks various metadata information in its system catalogs about the objects stored in a database, such as tables, views, indexes and so on, as well as global objects such as roles and tablespaces.

 ### View the last operation performed